rafeca/ZFDebug-for-ZF2/README.markdown

 Currently it is based on an experimental version of ZFDebug 1.6, grabbed from its SVN repository (revision 154 of the trunk).

+Most work done it's related to namespace additions.
 There has also been added an Application Resource, to make it easier to initialse ZFDebug from the application.ini config file.

 ## Installation instructions